 However, the lack of critically important technology in the 1840s did not allow the potential of such vehicles to be unleashed.
 As a result, the market moved entirely to ICE-powered cars.

 Times are changing, and right now electric cars are successfully expanding into the vastness of the transportation industry.
 The world leaders are leading the way and taking necessary steps towards the adoption of electric vehicles.

 Welcome to E-Vehicleinfo- Infographics!
 Here I wrote an article on “How Norway Become the Fastest EV Adopter in the World?
-Secret of Sucess” and how Norway went on to become a global leader in the electric passenger car revolution as well as a leader in electric vehicle sales.
+EV Adoption Strategy ” and how Norway went on to become a global leader in the electric passenger car revolution as well as a leader in electric vehicle sales.

 Norway- An Introduction to Economy

 Norway is home to incredible landscapes and one of the richest and most developed countries in the world that stand guard on advanced technological advancements and environmental initiatives.

 This small state of about 5 million people sets the trend in many areas of human activity as its GDP per capita is higher than the United States, Canada, and Japan.